Tyrn/wei/the-insider-en.typ

      The guy shut the door.
 Bemish kicked the car thoughtfully.
 He threw the fan emitter on  his left shoulder,  a daypack on his right shoulder and took the small bike off  the rack.
-"Fan  laser," he  thought, thinking about  the gleam in the opened door, "No way, it's a fan laser, damn it - it's at least a plasma rocket launcher."
+"Fan  laser," he  thought, thinking about  the gleam in the opened door, "No way, it's a fan laser, damn it---it's at least a plasma rocket launcher."